Nidhi-2712003/Microsoft-365-copilot-AI-Coursera/README.md

 ---

 ## Course Overview
-The **Fundamentals of Microsoft 365 Copilot** course provided an in-depth understanding of how AI-driven productivity tools enhance modern business workflows within Microsoft Word, Excel, and PowerPoint.
+The **Fundamentals of Microsoft 365 Copilot** course provided an in-depth understanding of how AI-driven productivity tools enhance modern business workflows within Microsoft Word, Excel, and PowerPoint. , Teams, Outlook, and Power BI.

 Through guided lessons, practical demonstrations, and a final project, I explored how Microsoft 365 Copilot assists in content creation, data analysis, and presentation storytelling — all while maintaining ethical and responsible AI usage.